djtech42/YikYakTerminal/README.md

     Note: This app is currently only for viewing and posting yaks at any location.
 There is no ability to vote or delete yet.

+If you are having trouble getting it to run, let me know in Issues.

 --------------------------------------------------------------------------------------